-The following can apply for membership with NZASA – as a Student member, Non-Registered member or Registered member.
+The following can apply for membership with NZASA – as a Non Practicing member or Registered member.
 The application form is suitable for use by persons who are:

 See the Membership pages for the Application form, fees and application processes.